 Use your phone

 Your smartphone is more useful for travel planning that you realise.
 It can help you find some fantastic deals and discounts in no time at all.
 You can use it to search for deals on anything from car rentals, accommodation and flights.
 You may have to shop around.
 But you may find a website that shows you the best deals for all aspects of your travel plans.
 Meaning you only have to use one site instead of multiple ones.
-Search for Hotwire deals and other travel sites to get an idea of how they work and the kind of deals they promote.
+Search for travel sites to get an idea of how they work and the kind of deals they promote.
 These sites also have free apps you can download making it easier than ever to plan your trip.
 It may also be wise to research international sim cards that can provide you with the internet, calls and texts.
 Having this before you travel is an ideal way of saving money on roaming charges and expensive international calls.

 Plan a route